dotnet/roslyn/docs/features/nullable-reference-types.md

 ### Warnings
 _Describe set of warnings.
 Differentiate W warnings._
-If the analysis determines that a null check always (or never) passes, a hidden warning is produced.
+If the analysis determines that a null check always (or never) passes, a hidden diagnostic is produced.
 For example: `"string" is null`.

 ### Null tests
 A number of null checks affect the flow state when tested for:
 - comparisons to `null`: `x == null` and `x != null`
 - `is` operator: `x is null`, `x is K` (where `K` is a constant), `x is string`, `x is string s`

-Invocation to methods annotated with the following attributes will also affect flow analysis:
+Invocation of methods annotated with the following attributes will also affect flow analysis:
 - `[NotNullWhenTrue]` (e.g. `TryGetValue`) and `[NotNullWhenFalse]` (e.g. `string.IsNullOrEmpty`)
 - `[EnsuresNotNull]` (e.g. `ThrowIfNull`)
 - `[AssertsTrue]` (e.g. `Debug.Assert`) and `[AssertsFalse]`